SHIFTPOETRY™ ANNOUNCES – SHIFTPOETRY PRESS

 A platform for independent thinkers in poetry, prose and graphics.

-ShiftPoetry™ Press is releasing its first two titles.
-EMERGENCE – A WOMAN’S LIFE THROUGH POETRY AND MOTION by Susan Cambigue Tracey and COURBET’S BLUE PARROT POEMS OF LOVE AND SEX by Stephen Fife.
+ShiftPoetry™ Press is proud to release EMERGENCE – A WOMAN’S LIFE THROUGH POETRY AND MOTION by Susan Cambigue Tracey.

 For more about Emergence, CLICK HERE.

 Sitwe Joseph – a nine year old AIDS orphan, a child of pandemic culture, is not phased by lingering Covid-19.
 Instead he educates his friends, family, and community, as to how to deal with this latest rampant potentially uncontrollable virus.

 Jackson Kaguri, creator of what started out in affect as AIDS Orphanage Nyaka in his native Uganda, mines his younger self, mixed with youngsters his organization is helping to thrive – and a young voice emerges that is warm, informative, positive, aspirational, and life affirming.
 Sitwe Joseph, a great storyteller, runs with friends, most notable a little girl his age named Patience Mariza, creating a world that is book series worthy and dare we say the substance of a powerful colorful educational program and television series in the tradition of Dora the Explorer.